Patagonia Torrentshell 3L Rain Jacket Review

 The Torrentshell 3L Jacket has a high volume hood but it has a rear volume control that lets you downsize it to a more manageable size scale.
 The hood has a front waterproof brim that covers your forehead and keeps the rain off your glasses or out of your eyes.
 However, the hood is not quite large enough to be climbing helmet-compatible, so you’d have to wear the jacket under a helmet if one is required.

-There are also two neck control cords that hang down below the collarbone and let you reduce the height of the brim, so it sits closer to the top and sides of your head, but not enough to seal off the sides of your face from the wind or rain.
-These neck controls don’t lock in your adjustments under tension and have a tendency to slip, which is kind of annoying.
-There are two internal cord tensioners sewn into the jacket but they don’t have enough bite to hold the cords locked in place.
+There are also two neck control cords that hang down below the collarbone, allowing you to reduce the height of the brim so it sits closer to the top and sides of your head, but not enough to seal off the sides of your face from wind or rain.
+These neck controls don’t lock in your adjustments under tension and tend to slip, which can be annoying.
+There are two internal cord tensioners sewn into the jacket, but they don’t have enough bite to hold the cords locked in place.

-When the hood is zippered up all the way, you get a good deal of face coverage with it, so your mouth, neck, and upper chest are protected from the wind, and blowing snow and rain.
-A high neck like this is a good feature to fend off nasty weather and is a good hedge against having to wear full face protection like a balaclava during the colder months.
-There’s also zipper garage at the top of the central zipper, which is nice for bearded people so your facial hair does not get caught in the zipper.
+When the hood is zipped up all the way, you get a good deal of face coverage, so your mouth, neck, and upper chest are protected from the wind, as well as blowing snow and rain.
+A high neck like this is a good feature to fend off nasty weather and serves as a good hedge against having to wear full-face protection, such as a balaclava, during the colder months.
+There’s also a zipper garage at the top of the central zipper, which is nice for bearded people, so your facial hair does not get caught in the zipper.

 Wrist Cuffs

-The Torrentshell has rip-and-stick (velcro) style wrist cuffs instead of the cheap elastic wrists that you find on many warm-weather rain jackets.
-These are much more efficient at sealing in body heat at the wrists and for use with insulated gloves.
-I consider this a premium feature on a rain jacket and one that extends its utility into the colder, winter months.
+The Torrentshell features rip-and-stick (Velcro) style wrist cuffs instead of the inexpensive elastic wrists commonly found on many warm-weather rain jackets.
+These are more efficient at sealing in body heat at the wrists and can be used with insulated gloves.
+I consider this a premium feature on a rain jacket, one that extends its utility into the colder winter months.

 Patagonia Torrentshell 3L Rain Jacket